A Natural Fertility Solution

 Need more natural fertility info?
 While functional medicine has given me a whole new lease on life, I think none of the health benefits have been as precious as the improvement made to my reproductive health.
 And this is why I thought you might care too.Through Functional Medicine the improvement to my reproductive health has been the most preciousClick To Tweet

 I know I lack credibility because I haven’t actually overcome my infertility yet, so for now you’ll just have to trust me that I know I am going to be a better baby incubator thanks to all the collective improvements made to my well-being.
-And if I hadn’t had a few other problems like my husband’s sperm and my eggs not liking each other (as I explain in more depth in this podcast episode where I tell my infertility story) I truly believe I could have achieved a successful pregnancy without IVF but rather through living and practicing a natural fertility solution such as functional medicine.
+And if I hadn’t had a few other problems like my husband’s sperm and my eggs not liking each other (as I explain in more depth in this post where I tell my infertility story) I truly believe I could have achieved a successful pregnancy without IVF but rather through living and practicing a natural fertility solution such as functional medicine.

 I have four years of improving test results that say so which include: